vbchomp/reading-notes/module3.md

     ```git commit -a```

 - Pushing Changes
-  - Changes need to be pushed to remote repository.
+  - Changes pushed to remote repository.
   - This pushes changes from the local master branch to the remote repository named origin.
     ```git push origin master```